krupeshrved/krupeshrved.github.io/index.markdown

   __Firmware Engineer at Intel Deutschland GmbH, Nuremberg, Germany__  `Jan 18 - Oct 19`
   - Moved to Intel Deutschland GmbH in January 2018 to gain further international exposure and professional diversity
-  - Worked on customer interaction and software maintainance during the product launch phase for XMM7560/XMM7660
+  - Worked on customer interaction and software maintenance during the product launch phase for XMM7560/XMM7660

   __Software Engineer at Intel Corporation, San Diego, California, USA__ `Feb 15 - Dec 17`
   - Joined Intel Corporation as a recent college graduate working on LTE Physical Layer Standards and Procedures